chef-training/introduction_to_testing/scene_12.md

 -

 RSpec is a Behavior Driven Development (BDD) framework that uses a natural language domain-specific language (DSL) to quickly describe scenarios in which systems are being tested.

 -

 ChefSpec, a unit testing tool, is built on the RSpec DSL.

 -
 5
 -

-ServerSpec, an integration testing tool, is also build on the RSpec DSL.
+ServerSpec, an integration testing tool, is also built on the same RSpec DSL.

 -